RamonTavares/NCTEC17-WDS/README.md

 # Objectives

 1. Set up a discovery instance
-2. Have a app/repository that allows for news exploration
+2. Have app/repository that allows for news exploration
-3. Have a app/repository that demonstrates relevancy training
+3. Have app/repository that demonstrates relevancy training

 # Agenda
 0. Introduction ~ 5 minutes